-A Q&A with Amy Jenkins
+Q&A with Amy Jenkins: Introduction

 “With the proliferation of mobile technology over the past few years, we recognized the opportunity that it could offer not only to help us distribute targeted information to employees instantaneously, but also to go beyond ‘need-to-know’ information and create engaging and accessible content that our employees truly desired.”

-Khyla Flores: How has technology transformed the digital workplace?
+How has technology transformed the digital workplace?

 Technology has also been a catalyst in changing the way we consume and distribute content in both a personal as well as a professional capacity.
 As a society, we have increasingly come to expect instant access to information, and the advent of social media has allowed us to do that on a mass scale.
 In some ways, the workplace is still behind in that sense—with many using email, posters, printed material and dated methods for their internal communication.
-Plus, more often than not, companies are more concerned with making news public or known to investors and news networks before sharing important information directly with employees.
+And more often than not, companies are more concerned with making news known to investors and news networks before sharing that information directly with employees.

 Moving forward, companies will need to leverage the right technology to create the same dynamic in the workplace.
 And to meet the expectations of employees to receive news almost instantly, while remaining efficient and effective.

-KF: What are the typical challenges and roadblocks employers face when engaging employees, especially their deskless workers?
+What are the typical challenges and roadblocks employers face when engaging employees, especially their deskless workers?

 Amy: Deskless employees are the 2.7 billion-plus workers across the globe who typically don’t have access to a computer, corporate email, or internal intranet—seen predominantly in major industries like healthcare, retail, hospitality, and manufacturing.
 Because of the nature of their job functions and access restrictions, one of the major challenges is getting relevant, timely, and important information into the hands of those workers to make sure they are best informed, empowered, and engaged.